peernova/kestra-client-sdk/java-sdk/docs/ExecutionsApi.md

 ## triggerExecutionByPutWebhook

-> Execution triggerExecutionByPutWebhook(namespace, id, key, tenant)
+> ExecutionControllerWebhookResponse triggerExecutionByPutWebhook(namespace, id, key, tenant)

 Trigger a new execution by PUT webhook trigger